Differentiable graph-structured models for inverse design of lattice materials: Results

 \subsubsection{Dataset generation}

 For training, evaluating and testing GNNs on predicting mechanical properties, we require an extensive dataset.
-As a proof of concept, we generated simulated data using the direct stiffness method (\cref{chap:FE}).
-Lattices with different base tiling (Square, Equilateral Triangle, Honeycomb and Reentrant Honeycomb) and deformations (random node displacements and beam/node removals) have been generated, with 4000, 200 and 1000 lattices of each tiling (train, validation and test data, respectively) -- i.e., in total 16000 training, 800 validation and 4000 test samples.
-A detailed description of these perturbations can be found in \cref{SI:dataset}, and a visualisation of examples from the training dataset is shown in \cref{fig:dataset}.
+As a proof of concept, we generated simulated data using the direct stiffness method.
+Lattices with different base tiling (square, equilateral triangle, hexagonal honeycomb and reentrant honeycomb) and deformations (random node displacements and beam/node removals) have been generated, with 4000, 200 and 1000 lattices of each tiling (train, validation and test data, respectively) -- i.e., in total 16000 training, 800 validation and 4000 test samples.
+A detailed description of these perturbations can be found in the supplemental experimental procedures and \cref{SI:dataTable}.
+A visualisation of examples from the training dataset and dataset statistics are shown in \cref{fig:dataset} and \cref{fig:dstatistics}.